Training Champions

 Dr Daniel Reed is a Lecturer in Materials Science at the University of Birmingham, and Project Lead for the Faraday Institution ReLiB project.
 His research focuses on gas emission and decomposition of energy storage materials (batteries and hydrogen storage), metal-hydrogen interactions and recycling and recovery of batteries.
 Underpinning this is expertise in real time mass spectrometry and Raman spectroscopy.
 He was Head of the University of Birmingham’s Engineering and Physical Sciences Foundation programmes, working to widen participation in Higher Education and support international pathways into the university.

-University of Sheffield - Nextrode
+University of Birmingham - Nextrode

 Darren Walsh